 We want to find all the supernovae occurring in nearby bright galaxies and we

 need your help.

-the name of the galaxy, the date of the observation, and the location (RA, Dec).
+the name of the galaxy, the date of the observations, and the location of the

 What to look for